EMERGENCY SERVICES LEVY ON INSURANCE IN NEW SOUTH WALES

 In anticipation of the new levy, AIG and many other insurers had progressively decreased ESL rates in the lead up to 1 July 2017, and insurers and the Government had done considerable preparation work.
 AIG had ceased charging ESL in the months prior to that date in most cases.

 On 30 May 2017 the Government announced it was deferring the introduction of the new levy.

 The Government stated that ESL will be re-established and continue to be collected via insurance policies until the completion of a reform policy review.
 This was done effective from 1 July 2017 and ESL applies again in NSW.
-At this stage, the new scheme and levy will not be re-introduced until 1 July 2019 at the earliest.
+At this stage, there has been no date announced for the introduction of the new scheme.

 How can policyholders find out about any ESL or base premium movement?

 For most types of policies ESL will be listed as a separate component together with the total estimated or actual premium.